 12. Do not ghost or let your partner ghost you

 Do not let it pass if you’re at the end of ghosting.
-Tell them how upset and irritated it made you feel to get silent treatment if your spouse gets back in touch.
-Tell them how, instead of disengaging, you wish they had addressed the problem.
+Tell them how upset and irritated it made you feel to get the silent treatment if your spouse gets back in touch.
+Tell them how you wish they had addressed the problem instead of disengaging.

 13. Don’t control each other’s emotions